 You feel overwhelmed by something that you have to work to identify.
 Love, of course.
 But also compassion.
 And pity.
 For the first time, you don't feel pity for yourself, but for him.

 "I love you," you say as he follows you into bed.
-You keep murmuring it as he makes love to you slowly, drawing out the sex, making you come over and over until you are shaking.
+You keep murmuring it as he makes love to you slowly, drawing out the sex, making you come over and over until you're shaking.

 You love him.
 And you'll make this up as you go along.

 Spock gets up.
-He should have been standing as soon as Sarek knocked, but you suspect he is nervous and afraid to give too much away to this man who is not his father.
+He should have been standing as soon as Sarek knocked, but you suspect he's nervous and afraid to give too much away to this man who isn't his father.

 "Spock."
 Sarek seems to stumble over the name.

-It is not as though Vulcan names are not repeated.
+It isn't as though Vulcan names are not repeated.
 You know two T'Maras even in the small group on the colony.
-But this is not just the same name; this is the same man, more or less.
+But this isn't just the same name; this is the same man, more or less.